 Gond – sari styles found in many parts of Central India.
 The cloth is first draped over the left shoulder, then arranged to cover the body.
 There is also the two-piece sari, or mundum neryathum, worn in Kerala.
 Usually made of unbleached cotton and decorated with gold or colored stripes and/or borders.

-Finally the style to look out for- tribal styles – often secured by tying them firmly across the chest, covering the
+Finally the style to look out for- tribal styles – often secured by tying them firmly across the chest, covering the breasts.

 The nivi style is today's most popular sari style, and stay tuned to the FN blog for more updates on the Nivi style.